Who to contact if you're in distress

 The University Chaplain welcomes all students, offering pastoral care and a calm space at the heart of campus.
 A Chaplain is someone independent you can talk to in confidence, who can provide support and advice at times of stress and crisis.
 They are also available to help explore spirituality.
 You can book an appointment with one of the Chaplains on their website.

-If you live in UofG accommodation you have access to your Living Support Team.
-Living Support Assistants (LSAs) are senior students who live at your residence and are trained to provide out of hours support for a huge range of scenarios.
+If you live in UofG accommodation you have access to your Residence Life Team.
+Residence Life Assistants (RAs) are senior students who live at your residence and are trained to provide out of hours support for a huge range of scenarios.
 They can provide a listening ear, are trained in Mental Health First Aid, and can help signpost you to services that are relevant to you.
-Your Living Support Teams are on call from 6pm to 8am on weekdays, and 24 hours at weekends.
+Your Residence Life Teams are on call from 6pm to 8am on weekdays, and 24 hours at weekends.
 The number to reach them will be displayed throughout your residence, and can be found here too.